 When paramedics arrive at the scene of a suspected overdose, the first thing they do is a scene assessment.

 This is crucial for every call, but at the scene of a suspected overdose they have to consider many different factors, including the safety of the patient, their colleagues, bystanders and themselves.
-If naloxone is administered they also have to be prepared for a disoriented or violent patient.
+If naloxone is administered they also have to be prepared for complications such as acute withdrawal syndrome.

 You will not get in trouble for calling 9-1-1 for a suspected overdose.
 Paramedics and dispatchers only want to help, so please don’t hesitate to call.